wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 1. Locally, on the Wallarm node, API Discovery analyzes a legitimate traffic.
 Wallarm analyzes the endpoints to which requests are made and what parameters are passed.
 1. According to this data, statistics are made and sent to the Сloud.
-1. In Wallarm Cloud, the received statistics is aggregated and used to build an [API description](../user-guides/api-discovery.md#api-structure-visualization).
+1. Wallarm Cloud, aggregates the received statistics and builds an [API description](../user-guides/api-discovery.md#api-structure-visualization) on its basis.

     !!! info "Noise detection"
         Rare or single requests are [determined as noise](#noise-detection) and not included in the API structure.

 ### Noise detection

-The API Discovery module bases noise detection on the two major concepts:
+The API Discovery module bases noise detection on the two major traffic parameters:
-* Endpoint stability - at least five requests must be recorded within 5 minutes from the moment of the first request to the endpoint.
+* Endpoint stability - at least five requests must be recorded within five minutes from the moment of the first request to the endpoint.
-* Parameter stability - the probability of a parameter occurrence must be greater than 1 percent.
+* Parameter stability - the occurrence of the parameter in requests to the endpoint must be more than one percent.

 The API structure will display the endpoints and parameters that exceeded these limits.

 Also, the API Discovery performs filtering of requests relying on the other criteria:
 * Only those requests to which the server responded in the 2xx range are processed.
 * Standard fields such as `Сontent-Type`, `Accept` and alike are discarded.
-* etc.

 ### API structure elements